Worzalla announces completion of $12.5 million expansion

-STEVENS POINT, Wis.
-(WSAW)-- The Worzalla publishing company has finished its $12.5 million expansion.
+The Worzalla publishing company has finished its $12.5 million expansion.

 "We put a 50,000 square-foot addition on our building, we started late last year we just finished it up about a month ago and we're celebrating the grand opening," Worzalla CEO Jim Fetherston said.